 Duolingo is a freely available online language learning platform with gamified features, consisting of bilateral and directional courses: a course enables one to learn a specific target using a source language.
 Hence, it particularly targets language learning at low initial levels of target-language proficiency.
 Although Duolingo was not the first online language learning platform, it gained considerably more traction than its competitors for two reasons: Duolingo is available for free and it contains many features that increase user engagement (Shortt et al., 2023).
-Users can set targets and Duolingo reminds users to meet the target and users can compete against each other on a leaderboard.
-This allowed Duolingo to amass a market share of 64% in 2022, more than six times that of its closest competitor.
-Duolingo's entry threshold is very low.
-First of all, most of Duolingo's content is available for free Secondly, it allows learning from scratch, as the language of instruction is the source language the user has command over.
+Users can set targets and Duolingo reminds users to meet the target and users can 6Di Paolo and Mallén (2023) use a similar design in Barcelona, finding that distance to a language center improves Catalan compete against each other on a leaderboard.
+This allowed Duolingo to amass a market share of 64% in 2022, more than six times that of its closest competitor.7 Duolingo's entry threshold is very low.
+First of all, most of Duolingo's content is available for free8 Secondly, it allows learning from scratch, as the language of instruction is the source language the user has command over.
 This feature gives rise to rich variation in availability of low-cost language learning across speakers of different languages.